Kamarulzaman Teh: Incarceration and Charge

 During the Malayan Emergency in 1948, the British took Kamarulzaman into custody in a bus station in Temerloh, without further investigation.
 He was also charged with owning firearms.
 He was sentenced to death by hanging, but was later granted a royal pardon from the Sultan of Pahang.
 His charge was reduced to life imprisonment instead.
 He spent the following 14 years in the prison at Temerloh.
 Following the departure of the British, he was released, but placed under surveillance.
 However, his freedom was short-lived, as he was arrested and detained under the Internal Security Act for another eight years.

 Release from prison

-Following his release, Kamarulzaman joined Parti Sosialis Rakyat Malaysia (now Parti Rakyat Malaysia) and campaigned unsuccessfully for election in 1974.
-Even with his loss, he remained actively involved in PRM throughout the seventies.
+Following his release, Kamarulzaman joined Parti Sosialis Rakyat Malaysia (now Parti Rakyat Malaysia) and campaigned unsuccessfully for the Temerloh parliamentary seat in 1974.
+Even with his loss, he remained actively involved in PSRM throughout the seventies and served on its central committee from 1981 to 1989.

 Health

 Kamarulzaman's health slowly deteriorated.
 Because his family had difficulties paying his medical bills, he was taken care of by his adopted sister and her husband.
 He was put in a home for the elderly in Kuala Lumpur.
 His health worsened in July 2002, and he was moved from Kuala Lumpur back to his hometown in Temerloh.